Nurse Educator Certificate

 412-419-3772 (standard text/SMS rates will apply)

 Or, answer a few questions and we will be glad to help.

 Nurse Educator Certificate Overview

 We evaluate applications on a rolling basis; however, we recommend that applicants apply as early as possible.

-The certificate can be completed in two terms, pending course availability.
+The certificate can be completed in three terms, pending course availability.

 Cost consists of program tuition (cost per credit times number of credits) as well as any applicable University and degree-specific fees.

 The RN-BSN, MSN, and DNP programs at Chatham University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Explore the Nurse Educator Certificate:

 - Completed free online application.